rwdavies/STITCH/README.md

 ## Interactive start <a name="paragraph-interactive-start"></a>

-It is recommended you follow the instructions above, specifically `./scripts/install-dependencies.sh`, but if you run into problems, or want to install in a more manual fashion, the below should work
+It is recommended you follow the instructions above, specifically `./scripts/install-dependencies.sh` to install the dependencies, but if you run into problems, or want to install in a more manual fashion, the below should work

 1. Install R if not already installed.
 2. Install R dependencies parallel, Rcpp and RcppArmadillo from CRAN (using the "install.packages" option within R)
 3. Install [bgzip](http://www.htslib.org/) and make it available to your [PATH](https://en.wikipedia.org/wiki/PATH_(variable)).
 This can be done using a system installation, or doing a local installation and either modifying the PATH variable using code like ```export PATH=/path/to/dir-with-bgzip-binary/:$PATH```, or through R, doing something like ```Sys.setenv( PATH = paste0("/path/to/dir-with-bgzip-binary/:", Sys.getenv("PATH")))```.
 You'll know samtools is available if you run something like ```system("which bgzip")``` in R and get the path to bgzip
 4. Install STITCH.
-First, download the latest STITCH tar.gz from the releases folder above.
+First, download the latest STITCH tar.gz from the releases folder above (or more ideally the releases section of the github page).
 Second, install by opening R and using install.packages, giving install.packages the path to the downloaded STITCH tar.gz.
 This should install SeqLib automatically as well.
 5. Download example dataset [STITCH_example_2016_05_10.tgz](https://www.well.ox.ac.uk/~rwdavies/ancillary/STITCH_example_2016_05_10.tgz).
 6. Run STITCH.
 Open R, change your working directory using setwd() to the directory where the example tar.gz was unzipped, and then run ```STITCH(tempdir = tempdir(), chr = "chr19", bamlist = "bamlist.txt", posfile = "pos.txt", genfile = "gen.txt", outputdir = paste0(getwd(), "/"), K = 4, nGen = 100, nCores = 1)```.
 Once complete, a VCF should appear in the current working directory named stitch.chr19.vcf.gz